guatebus/JavaUserApp/README.md

 # Dynamic Java Web Application
 Dynamic java web app - users can login and view their authorized pages only.
 Meets the requirements listed below (in the Requirements section).

 Uses servlets, servlet filters, servlet sessions and jsps.
+All servlets configured via annotations (init params included); the AuthorizationFilter is programmatically added by the ServletListener class to allow dependency injection of the ResourceVoter.

 Users are assigned roles and resources are mapped to roles - this gives users access to the resource.